 Slip and fall accidents are some of the most common causes of injury in Nevada and the United States.
 Most people don’t think about the dangers of slip and fall accidents and the harm that they cause until it affects them and their family.

 Many people also don’t realize how costly a slip and fall accident can be.
-For those who have been injured in a slip and fall accident, working with a qualified personal injury attorney is the best way to recover the compensation needed to get back to normal life.
+For those who have been injured in a slip and fall accident, working with a qualified Las Vegas personal injury law firm is the best way to recover the compensation needed to get back to normal life.
 Here are 10 facts about slip and falls to demonstrate the seriousness of these types of accidents.

 1. More than one million people go to the emergency room each year for a slip and fall accident